kuzzleio/kuzzle/doc/2/api/controllers/debug/post/index.md

 # post

-Allows you to execute methods from the Debugger using the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8) or method from the [Debug Modules](/core/2/api/debug-modules).
+Allows you to execute methods from the Debugger using the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8).

 ---

 :::warning
 To use the methods from the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8) you must enable it in the KuzzleRC at `security.debug.native_debug_protocol`.

-Otherwise you will only be able to use the methods from the [Debug Modules](/core/2/api/debug-modules).
 :::